 Singing with Confidence: A meaningful system to overcome performance anxiety, crippling perfectionism, fear of judgement, and other limiting beliefs.

 Weekly Singing for Self-Care videos released every Monday on YouTube.

 Overcome psychological blocks, learn how to incorporate singing into your self-care routine, plus singer health tips.

 LIVIA BRASH M.Mus, B.Mus

-Livia Brash is a professional operatic soprano and voice teacher.
+Livia Brash is a professional operatic soprano, voice teacher and counselor.